JM2K69/JM2K69.github.io/_posts/2021/2021-06-28-How to use Tiny Ipxe Server.md

 ﻿---
 layout: single
-title: "How to user Tiny Ipxe Server"
+title: "How to use Tiny Ipxe Server"
 date: 2021-06-28
 tags:
   - OSD